helps people win back their lives

 Is an OWI in Michigan a DUI in Michigan?
 UBAL, OUIL Michigan

-This article explains how (after an OWI arrest) the legal blood alcohol level Michigan will be requested by alcohol breath testing of blood extraction.
-Under Michigan implied consent laws, you have given your permission for this to be collected, by virtue of using the highways of the State of Michigan, and then being arrested for OUI driving.
+This DUI lawyer article explains how (after an OWI arrest) the legal blood alcohol level Michigan will be requested by alcohol breath testing of blood extraction.
+Under Michigan implied consent laws, you have given your permission for this to be collected (under implied consent laws in Michigan), by virtue of using the highways of the State of Michigan, and then being arrested for OWI driving.

 Unfortunately, the Michigan law of OWI-DUI is complicated and a bit confusing.
 The law and the legal system have an interesting history of often overcomplicating and oversimplifying.
 This is certainly true when it comes to DUI-OWI laws.